Colleges by Location

 Non-Need Based

-Federal non-need-based scholarships and grants totaled $20,236,220 for students at this institution, while state aid came to $7,500.
-The total amount of non-need-based institutional scholarships/grants was $1,095,406.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $20,236,220 while the state aid is $7,500.
+The total amount of institutional scholarships and awards that were not based on financial need was $1,095,406.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Majors